-Bamford’s area of research is intercultural communication in multinational companies (MNCs), with a specific focus on corporate global parental leave policies.
+Bamford’s area of research is corporate communication on diversity management in multinational corporations (MNCs), specifically global corporate parental leave policies.

-Bamford has 20 years of international business experience, which includes working in financial services (fintech) in London, for Bloomberg LP, being a board member for the Norwegian-British Chamber of Commerce for seven years and running an intercultural business consultancy across Europe Middle East and Africa.
+Bamford has 20 years of international business experience, which includes working in financial services in London for Bloomberg LP, being a board member for the Norwegian-British Chamber of Commerce for seven years and running an intercultural business consultancy across Europe Middle East and Africa.

 She holds an MA in Applied Linguistics from the University of London (2018), a Postgraduate Certificate in Education from University College London and she is also a graduate (siviløkonom) from the Norwegian School of Economics